ossrs/srs-docs/src/pages/faq-srs-stack.md

 <a name="dvr-fastly-generate"></a><br/><br/><br/>

-## How to quickly generate a recorded file
+## How to Quickly Generate a Recorded File

-As mentioned earlier in [Recording doesn't stop when the stream is stopped](#dvr-continue-when-unpublish), to achieve recording as a single file, especially when merging into one file after interrupting the stream, the SRS Stack does not immediately generate a recorded file when the stream is stopped.
+As mentioned earlier in [Recording Doesn't Stop When the Stream is Stopped](#dvr-continue-when-unpublish), to achieve recording as a single file, especially when merging into one file after interrupting the stream, the SRS Stack does not immediately generate a recorded file when the stream is stopped.
 Instead, it waits for a certain period before generating the file due to a timeout.